Rumour Has It: De Jong and Ter Stegen among four Barca players wanted by Bayern

 Bayern Munich could be set for a busy transfer window.

-Bayern are reportedly interested in a number of players at Camp Nou.
+Bayern is reportedly interested in a number of players at Camp Nou.

 TOP STORY – DE JONG, TER STEGEN WANTED IN MUNICH

-Bayern Munich are eyeing Barcelona quartet Frenkie de Jong, Marc-Andre ter Stegen, Pedri and Sergino Dest, according to Sport.
+Bayern Munich is eyeing Barcelona quartet Frenkie de Jong, Marc-Andre ter Stegen, Pedri and Sergino Dest, according to Sport.

-Barca are a club in crisis amid their financial woes, which led to the departure of superstar captain Lionel Messi on a free transfer at the start of the season.
+Barca is a club in crisis amid its financial woes, which led to the departure of superstar captain Lionel Messi on a free transfer at the start of the season.

-Now, Bundesliga champions Bayern are looking to capitalise, having previously been linked with midfielders De Jong and Pedri, goalkeeper Ter Stegen and right-back Dest.
+Now, Bundesliga champion Bayern is looking to capitalise, having previously been linked with midfielders De Jong and Pedri, goalkeeper Ter Stegen and right-back Dest.

 ROUND-UP